jackyzha0/jackyzha0.github.io/content/thoughts/feature selection.md

 - What types of new data should I collect?
 - How can I speed up computation?

 This can help us to remove features.
-Feature complexity is also correlated with the fundamental tradeoff.
-Generally, the fundamental tradeoff comes with two parts
+Feature complexity is also correlated with the [[thoughts/fundamental tradeoff|fundamental tradeoff]].
-1. How small you can make the training error
-2. How well training error approximates the test error.

 Increased complexity leads to increased overfitting risk.
 Models (like linear regression) can overfit with large $d$ so reducing $d$ to only useful factors may improve results.

 Generally, there are no right answers but there are wrong answers.